 Dana Lynne Varga belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care about.
 She supports 350.org, Planned Parenthood of Massachusetts and Boston Health Care for the Homeless project through her performances.
 Please visit www.beyondartists.org

-Dana was the first place winner of the 2016 Classical Singer National Vocal Competition.
+Dana was the second place winner of the 2019 American Prize in art song and oratorio, and the first place winner of the 2016 Classical Singer National Vocal Competition.
 She won second place in the 2016 Rochester Oratorio Society Classical Idol Competition and was a semifinalist in the 2016 Oratorio Society of New York Competition.
 She was awarded the 2012 St. Botolph Emerging Artist Grant for excellence in music.
 Dana was a finalist in the lieder division of the 2009 Liederkranz Competition and winner of the Arlington Philharmonic Competition, and was among the winners in the Boston Regional Auditions of the Metropolitan National Council Auditions.
 She won first place in the National Association of Teachers of Singing Competition, Boston, in both 2004 and 2005.